-The school is used for a range of community activities, including after school sports and activity clubs.
-At present we have a Cross-Country Club, a P1-P3 Sports Club supported by Active Schools, a Netball Club supported by the Parent Council and a Country Dancing Club.
+At present we have a Netball Club supported by the Parent Council and a Euro Quiz club.
+Due to current Covid-19 mitigations, clubs are reviewed on an ongoing basis.
 The Head Teacher is invited to attend Community Council meetings and the school has a very supportive Parent Council.
 These groups support school improvement activities and raise additional funds to provide many extras for the pupils in the school.
-The school organises and hosts the village Senior Citizens Club which promotes intergenerational learning and mutual respect.
+The school organises and hosts the village Senior Citizens Club which promotes intergenerational learning and mutual respect (on hold due to current Covid-19 mitigations).

-20 Addressing Concerns & Complaints
+21 Addressing Concerns & Complaints